2024 Christchurch Workshops

 A two day carbon transfer workshop will immerse you in the world of carbon printing, considered by many to be the most beautiful and archival form of photographic printing that allows the printer to create a unique image with a three-dimensional look from the noticeable “bas relief”.
 During the workshop you will make the carbon tissues, select and prepare the final paper, sensitise, expose and develop.
 We will work with single transfer monochrome process and this workshop is limited to two people.

-I’m also happy to discuss if you have some specific dates or outcomes you wish to explore in a one on one bespoke workshop at my studio or yours.
+I’m also happy to discuss if you have some specific dates or outcomes you wish to explore in a one on one or small group bespoke workshop at my studio or yours.
 Whether you are just starting or wants to explore the many variations and combinations possible with the platinum, cyanotype, gum bichromate and carbon processes.

 Full workshop notes and lunch is provided.